10.7 Full Shift Simulation

 | Documentation and handoff | Care completed, refusals, intake, output, changes, safety concerns | Record facts and report before leaving |

 Start with report and care plan review.
-Notice who has transfer limits, diet restrictions, isolation precautions, skin risk, behavior triggers, intake and output, or therapy appointments.
-Gather supplies for one resident at a time or in a clean organized way.
+Notice who has transfer limits, diet restrictions, isolation precautions, skin risk, behavior triggers, I&O, or therapy appointments.
+Gather supplies for one resident at a time in a clean, organized way.
 Do not overload pockets with resident-care items.
 Keep clean items clean and dirty items contained.

 The first call light is from the high fall-risk resident who needs the toilet.
 This outranks routine bed making because delayed toileting can lead to a fall or incontinence.
 Check the care plan.
 If two-person assist is required, get the second helper before standing the resident.
 Offer privacy, use the gait belt if assigned, lock equipment, and do not rush.
 If the resident is already trying to stand, stay close, cue them to sit if safe, and call for help.

 Next, the post-acute resident with oxygen is coughing at breakfast.
 Position upright, stop feeding if coughing or shortness of breath occurs, and notify the nurse if symptoms are new or worsening.
-Do not change oxygen settings unless trained and directed.
-Check that tubing is not kinked or under the wheelchair wheels, and keep the call light and fluids within reach if allowed.
+Do not change oxygen settings.
+Confirm tubing is not kinked or under the wheelchair wheels, and keep the call light and fluids within reach if allowed.

 The resident with dementia is walking toward the exit after breakfast.
 Approach calmly, validate the concern, and redirect to a safe route or activity.
 Check toileting, hunger, pain, temperature, and overstimulation.
 If exit safety is immediate, follow facility policy and get help.
 Document and report what triggered the behavior and what helped.

 The resident with fragile skin needs bathing and a linen change.
-Use privacy, warm water, gentle handling, and clean technique.
-Do not drag the resident across sheets.
-Observe pressure areas, skin folds, heels, elbows, sacrum, and areas under devices.
+Use privacy, warm water near 105°F, gentle handling, and clean technique.
+Do not drag the resident across sheets; use a draw sheet and help.
+Observe pressure areas, skin folds, heels, elbows, sacrum, and skin under devices.
 Report redness, open areas, drainage, odor, pain, or new bruising.
 Let the resident help with safe parts of care to maintain function.

-The resident on intake and output refuses lunch fluids.
-Offer allowed alternatives and encouragement, but do not force.
-Record the actual intake.
-Report poor intake, vomiting, diarrhea, dizziness, dry mouth, or low urine output according to the care plan.
+The resident on I&O refuses lunch fluids.
+Offer allowed alternatives and encouragement, but never force.
+Record the actual intake in milliliters.
+Report poor intake, vomiting, diarrhea, dizziness, dry mouth, or low urine output per the care plan.
 Accuracy matters more than making the numbers look good.

 The resident who reported missing clothing needs respect and follow-up.
 Search only within your role, such as checking the closet or laundry bag if policy allows, and report missing property.
 Do not accuse another resident or staff member.
 Property concerns may involve misappropriation and must be handled through facility procedure.

 End the shift by completing documentation after care, not before.
 Chart ADLs, transfers, ambulation, repositioning, intake, output, refusals, and assigned observations.
-Give the nurse facts about changes: the oxygen resident coughed with meals, the dementia resident attempted to exit twice after noise in the dining room, the fragile-skin resident had new sacral redness, and the intake resident drank only 120 mL.
-Tell the next aide about care needs according to facility process, but do not replace nurse reporting with casual hallway talk.
+Give the nurse facts about changes: the oxygen resident coughed with meals, the dementia resident attempted to exit twice after noise in the dining room, the fragile-skin resident had new sacral redness, and the I&O resident drank only 120 mL.
+Tell the next aide about care needs through facility process, but do not replace nurse reporting with casual hallway talk.

 Full-Shift Exam Rule

 When the scenario feels crowded, slow it down.
 Immediate safety and changes in condition come first.
 Then follow the care plan, protect rights, use infection control, complete required care, and document facts.
-The best CNA answer is usually the one that keeps a resident safe now and gets the nurse the right information.
+The best CNA answer usually keeps a resident safe now and gets the nurse the right information.

 At the same time, one resident's call light is on for toileting, another resident wants a different shirt, and an empty bed needs to be made.
 Which task should the CNA address first?